 Originally from the area, but having worked and studied elsewhere for two decades, Greg and his partner Andi returned to Milwaukee in 2015, and are very happy to be back in their hometown.
-They organize humanities- and philosophy-centered groups in the Greater Milwaukee area, including Shut Up and Write, the Milwaukee Stoic Fellowship, and the Milwaukee chapter of SOPHIA.
-Greg also partners with several local libraries to provide popular talks and discussions on philosophy.
-These include the monthly Worlds of Speculative Fiction series and the Philosophers in the Midst of History quarterly series.
+They have organized humanities- and philosophy-centered groups, events, and lecture series in the Greater Milwaukee area.
+Greg also partners with several local libraries and clubs to provide popular talks and discussions on philosophy.
+These include the monthly Worlds of Speculative Fiction series, the monthly Philosophy Eats series, and the Philosophers in the Midst of History quarterly series.

 Working to make philosophy more publicly accessible, Greg regularly appears as a guest on podcasts and radio shows, and has done television appearances.
 He has provided invited lectures and workshops a venues and institutions in the US, Canada, Great Britain, and Australia.
-He is a team member of the Modern Stoicism organization and (since 2016) the editor of Stoicism Today.
-His main YouTube channel, devoted to philosophy has over 65,000 subscribers and his videos have been watched over 6 million times.
-He recently started a podcast, Sadler’s Lectures, to make audio versions of his talks available as well.
+He is a team member of the Modern Stoicism organization the editor of Stoicism Today from 2016-2022, and co-organizer of the international Stoicons in 2021 and 2022.
+His main YouTube channel, devoted to philosophy has over 140,000 subscribers and his videos have been watched over 13 million times.
+His podcast Sadler’s Lectures makes audio versions of his talks available as well.

 Greg also puts philosophy into practice through his private practice, ReasonIO (“Reason It Out”).
 After completing his training and certification with the American Philosophical Practitioners Association in 2014, he has worked with individuals and organizations as a philosophical counselor, an executive leadership coach, and as an ethics and organizational consultant.